How it all began for me and how it’s going:

 Phase 2: Things Getting Serious

 One day my dad made me sit in front of him and made me realise how difficult things were financially.

-I was put into a great education institution called AVTE in South Delhi.
+I was put into a CBSE Caching Institute called AVTE in South Delhi.

 That’s where I met my first mentors, Mr.Vipin Setia and Dr.Mukesh Setia.

-They took me from being a failure in my subjects to almost topping in my exams throughout my school.
+They took me from being a failure in school to excelling with my academics.

-The goal was clear: Get into a good engineering college, get a job, go for an MBA, make great money.
+My vision was clear: Get into a good engineering college, get a job, go for an MBA, and make great money.

 But then, engineering happened to me.

 I remember walking inside the gates of my engineering college campus.
 It was one of the best engineering colleges in Delhi.
 After getting into engineering I realised it was far far away from what I thought it would be.

 Speaking to my seniors and teachers made me realise that I didn’t want that typical ‘engineering’ life.